Miss ex-girlfriend, or is it something else?

 I also lost interest in my present girlfriend.
 She has the finest body a guy could want, but I am just not interested anymore.
 I kind of want some advice on my depression.
 Should I get in contact with my ex?
 Should I tell my girlfriend about this?
 I also want to know if there are exercises to train a guy to hold in his orgasm?
 Well, hopefully you can help me out.
 Thanks.

-Your current girlfriend may have the "finest body," but relationships aren't all about looks.
-What else do you enjoy about her?
-Think about why you are missing your ex-girlfriend.
-Did you have needs (other than sexual ones) fulfilled by being in a relationship with her that are not satisfied with your current girlfriend?
-What kind of needs might they be?
-Perhaps you may enrich your current relationship in those ways, or maybe you don't want to.
-If not, you may try spending some time not being in a relationship as you figure out your feelings.
+You may also think about why you’re missing your ex-girlfriend.
+Did you have needs (other than sexual ones) fulfilled by being in a relationship with your ex that aren’t satisfied with your current girlfriend?
+If so, what are these needs?
+Perhaps you can talk with your girlfriend about how you can work together to meet those needs.
+If that’s not something you want to do or something that works for you, you may try spending some time not being in a relationship as you sort through your feelings.

-Missing your ex-girlfriend may be causing some of your current issues.
-On the other hand, you may be missing your ex simply because of your current troubles.
-What made the two of you break up?
+As you mentioned, it may be possible that the rekindled feelings about your ex could be contributing to some of your current issues.
+Alternatively, you may be missing your ex simply because of your current troubles (a “grass is greener” perspective).
+To explore these emotions a bit further, you may ask yourself: Under what circumstances did your relationship with your ex end?
 Is it still possible to resolve the issue(s)?
-Or, can you be friends with your ex, while healing yourself, or while being in your current relationship?
-Perhaps it makes sense to contact your ex, as a friend.
+Or, can you be friends with your ex, while healing yourself or while being in your current relationship?
+Depending on your answers and where you stand with your ex, perhaps it makes sense to contact her as a friend.